KshitijAng/Hybrid-RAG-with-pgvector-Cohere-Rerank-3.5/README.md

 score(c) = Σ  1 / (k + rank_i(c))      with k = 60
 ```

-A constant `k=60` flattens the contribution of any single very-high rank, so the fusion stays stable even when one signal disagrees sharply.
+A smoothing constant `k=60` keeps the fused ranking balanced by reducing the impact of any single top-ranked result.

 ## Tech stack